MicrosoftDocs/visualstudio-docs/docs/debugger/configure-the-windows-firewall-for-remote-debugging.md

 |135, 139, 445|Outgoing|TCP|Required.|
 |137, 138|Outgoing|UDP|Required.|

-If your domain policy requires network communication to be performed through IPSec, you must open additional ports on both the Visual Studio and remote computers.
+If your domain policy requires network communication to be performed through Internet Protocol Security (IPSec), you must open additional ports on both the Visual Studio and remote computers.
 To debug on a remote IIS web server, open port 80 on the remote computer.

 |**Ports**|**Incoming/Outgoing**|**Protocol**|**Description**|
 |-|-|-|-|